Tod Browning: Early film directing and screenwriting: 1914–1916

-The factor that unifies all these thematic patterns is frustration: "Frustration is Browning's dominant theme."

 Director: early silent feature films, 1917–1919

 In 1917, Browning wrote and directed his first full-length feature film, Jim Bludso, for Fine Arts/ Triangle film companies, starring Wilfred Lucas in the title role.
 The story is based on a poem by John Hay, a former personal secretary to Abraham Lincoln during the American Civil War.

 Browning married his second wife Alice Watson in 1917; they would remain together until her death in 1944.

 Returning to New York in 1917, Browning directed pictures for Metro Pictures.
 There he made Peggy, the Will O' the Wisp and The Jury of Fate.
 Both starred Mabel Taliaferro, the latter in a dual role achieved with double exposure techniques that were groundbreaking for the time.
 Film historian Vivian Sobchack notes that many of these films "involved the disguise and impersonations found in later Browning films."
 (See Filmography below.)
 Browning returned to Hollywood in 1918 and produced three more films for Metro, each of which starred Edith Storey: The Eyes of Mystery, The Legion of Death and Revenge, all filmed and released in 1918.
-These early and profitable five-, six- and seven-reel features Browning made between 1917-1919 established him as "a successful director and script writer."
+These early and profitable five-, six- and seven-reel features Browning made between 1917–1919 established him as "a successful director and script writer."

 In the spring of 1918 Browning departed Metro and signed with Bluebird Photoplays studios (a subsidiary of Carl Laemmle's Universal Pictures), then in 1919 with Universal where he would direct a series of "extremely successful" films starring Priscilla Dean.